Modular Vs. Manufactured Homes: What’s The Difference?

 What’s The Difference Between Modular And Manufactured Homes?

-While both manufactured and modular homes are cost-effective alternatives to traditional site-built homes, there are some key differences to consider.
+While both manufactured and modular homes are cost-effective alternatives to traditional site-built homes, they have some key differences.

 If you have your heart set on a site-built home but want to take a more cost-conscious and efficient approach, a modular home build might be the way to go.
 Once modular homes are assembled, they’re essentially the same as site-built homes, sitting on a permanent foundation.

-While both modular and manufactured homes are built in factories, manufactured homes are held to federal standards after the National Manufactured Housing Construction and Safety Standard Act was passed in 1974.
-This act authorized HUD to establish construction standards for manufactured homes.
-These safety standards, known as the HUD code, became effective in 1976 and apply to the following aspects of manufactured homes:
+While both modular and manufactured homes are built in factories, manufactured homes must uphold federal guidelines thanks to the 1974 passage of the National Manufactured Housing Construction and Safety Standards Act, which authorized HUD to establish construction standards for manufactured homes.
+These safety standards, known as the HUD code, apply to the following aspects of manufactured homes:

 - Quality and design